DS-100/su20/syllabus.md

   - Going over challenging problems (past exam problems, or more generally forcing students to push outside of what they’ve already learned).
   - Assignment recaps and previews (e.g. “in this next assignment, you’ll be doing _____”).
   - Other high-level overviews as deemed necessary.
+- Some special lectures will be live (such as the first lecture, last lecture, and any guest lectures).
+Specifics will be on Piazza.

 <br>